 Insurance coverage plays a key part in protecting your business.
-When you want to take measures to prevent problems with your intellectual property, you need the right type of policy.
-When your company invents and develops products, you need patent insurance to limit the risk of financial loss due to challenges from competitors or to protect yourself from outside interest in your item or process.
+If you want to take measures to prevent problems with your intellectual property, you need the right type of policy.
+When your company invents and develops products, you need patent insurance to limit the risk of financial loss due to challenges from competitors or to protect yourself from outsider interest in your item or process.

 What is Patent Insurance?